blazexnz/blazexnz.github.io/binary-memory-training/README.md

 - **Progress tracker:** Keep track of where you are with a blue cursor, which moves as you progress
 - **Counters:** Keeps track of the number of correct, and incorrect answers
 - **Binary visibility toggle:** You can hide, or show the generated binary numbers during your practice session
+- **Optimised for iPhone:** The number keyboard is forced for iPhone users
+- **Iput field:** The default is 20 (which lends itself to picking a PO (person-object) image in a memory palace with 5 locations.
+If you want to maximise a memory palace with 26 locations, then input 104

 ## How to use
 1. Open the app in your web browser